gokulkrishh/awesome-meta-and-manifest/README.md

 #### Contributions

-- If you wish to contribute to this repository, fork it and send a PR 😬 with awesome links.
+- If you wish to contribute to this repository, fork it and send a PR 😬.
 - And, if you like the repo, 🌟 it.

 ##### MIT Licensed